AI agent authorization is a rule problem

 - First-time tool usage by new agents

-Every authorization decision produces a log entry.
-This is not optional logging you enable.
-It is the core output of the authorization system.
-Every decision, every time.
+The wrapped decision path produces a decision record, not optional application logging you remember later.
+It is the core output of the authorization system: a governed decision on the tool path.

 {